ruddfawcett/octodex-scraper/README.md

 ##Use
 The scraper is located at https://octodex-scraper.heroku.com.
 You can cURL the page for the [JSON](#json-response), or `file_get_contents` it in PHP, or whatever language you are using.

+###Random Octocats
+To get a random Octocat, append `?random` to the url: https://octodex-scraper.heroku.com/?random.
+The response will be the same as the full Octodex, but it will just be one Octocat (obviously).

 ##JSON Response
+Standard JSON for each Octocat - grabbing a random one, and the whole set.
 ```json
 {
     "name": "original",